-Jamaican gungo peas soup – this light and hearty soup is a copy cat version that’s vegan style with yam, callaloo and sweet potatoes
+A vegan style light and hearty legume Gungo peas soup is a copy cat version with yam, callaloo and sweet potatoes for nutritional density

 During the summer period soup is probably the last thing on your mind.
 I know when I'm feeling overly warm the last thing on my mind is to consume something that's hot - are you crazy?
 My body would feel like a furnace, just thinking about it sends on a hot flush.